Emergency Response Rulemaking

 Background

 Emergency response workers in America face considerable occupational health and safety hazards in dynamic and unpredictable work environments.
 Current OSHA emergency response and preparedness standards are outdated and incomplete.
-They do not address the full range of hazards facing emergency responders, lag behind changes in protective equipment performance and industry practices, conflict with industry consensus standards, and are not aligned with current emergency response guidelines of other federal agencies (e.g., DHS/FEMA).
+They do not address the full range of hazards facing emergency responders, lag behind changes in protective equipment performance and industry practices, conflict with industry consensus standards, and are not aligned with many current emergency response guidelines provided by other federal agencies (e.g., DHS/FEMA).
+In recognition of the inadequacy of the outdated safeguards provided by the current OSHA standards, the proposed rule seeks to ensure that workers involved in Emergency Response activities get the protections they deserve from the hazards they are likely to encounter while on the job.

 About the Rule